geraldsanga/todo-app-backend/README.md

-# todo_app
+# todo-app
-a Django REST framework powered app
+backend logic for a simple todo application.